B.S. in Computer Science

 If you are interested in a UA Computer Science major, please visit our Prospective Students page for more information.

-The requirements for the Bachelor of Science degree are dependent on when you enter/entered the major:
+The requirements for the Bachelor of Science in CS degree are dependent on when you enter/entered the major:

 Foundations / General Education requirements: